ccxt/ccxt/CONTRIBUTING.md

 // convert to integer if the underlying value is already in milliseconds const timestamp = this.safeInteger (data, 'unixTimestampInMilliseconds'); // === 1565242530165

-// convert to integer and multiply by a thousand if the value is in seconds const timestamp = this.safeTimestamp (data, 'unixTimestampInSeconds'); // === 1565242530000
+// convert to integer and multiply by a thousand if the value is a UNIX timestamp in seconds const timestamp = this.safeTimestamp (data, 'unixTimestampInSeconds'); // === 1565242530000

 // convert to integer and multiply by a thousand if the value is in seconds